Spinor Walls in Five-Dimensional Warped Spacetime: Spinor walls in warped spacetime

 We will investigate exact solutions of a spinor field in warped spacetime.
 Firstly, we begin with a given bulk spacetime which is characterized by Eq.~\eqref{eq:line_element_curved} with the warp factor

-Here, $k$ is a parameter with dimension mass and the length scale $1/k$ is related to the thickness of the wall.
 An obvious property is that the warp factor~\eqref{eq:warp_factor1} is smooth rather than singular at the location of $y=0$.
 Such property indicates that the curvature singularity at the location of the codimension one hypersurface will be eliminated.
 The profile of the warp factor~\eqref{eq:warp_factor1} for positive $n$ is shown in Fig.~\ref{subfig:ay1}.
 The bulk spacetime with the warp factor~\eqref{eq:warp_factor1} with nonzero $n$ is asymptotically AdS at the boundary of the extra dimension.
 Generally speaking, the $n$ in this warp factor~\eqref{eq:warp_factor1} could be negative, zero, and positive.
 As we will demonstrate in section~\ref{sec:localization}, if $n$ is positive, a localized graviton zero mode can be obtained.
 If $n=0$, the bulk spacetime is flat.
 Nevertheless, we also discuss the case of negative $n$, because it has similar behaviour to the Janus solution~\cite{Bak:2003bgh}, one of the early examples on the study of defects and interfaces in field theories.

 By solving the equations of motion, we find a solution of spinor domain wall generated by the spinor field~\eqref{eq:spinor} with the following components $p(y)$ and $q(y)$

 and the potential

 where we have defined a new function $D(y)$ as